-Tables 4.1 and 4.2 in Section 4.1.2 for the creation of the schedule milestones.
+See Tables 4.1 and 4.2 in Section 4.1.2 for the creation of the schedule milestones.

-4.1.2 RIPE Applicability Review
+4.1.2 RIPE Applicability Review (Supplement to LIC-101, Appendix B, Section 2.3)

-A RIPE applicability review includes both an acceptance review in accordance with LIC-109, "Acceptance Review Procedures," as well as the staff determination that there is no technical objection to applying the RIPE process for the submittal, with the following additions and exceptions.
+A RIPE LAR applicability review includes both an acceptance review in accordance with LIC-109, "Acceptance Review Procedures," as well as the staff determination that there is no technical objection to applying the RIPE process for the submittal, with the additions and exceptions noted below.